-Public Hearings
+10.4 Public Hearings

-In accordance with California Health and Safety Code §40725, the proposed amendments will be publicly noticed and made available at the District offices and on the District's website prior to the first public hearing before the Board of Directors.
-Furthermore, Health and Safety Code §41512.5 requires two public hearings to be held prior to the adoption of any new fee not associated with the permit program.
-Although most fees being amended are related to the permit program, some of the District activities can be performed for non-permitted sources (e.g., source tests and laboratory analyses).
-The first and second public hearing are anticipated to be scheduled in the spring of 2024.
+In accordance with California Health and Safety Code §40725, the proposed amendments have been publicly noticed on March 7, 2024 and made available at the District offices and on the District's website.
+Furthermore, California Health and Safety Code §41512.5 and §42311(e) require two public hearings to be held prior to the adoption of any new fee.
+The first public hearing is scheduled for March 21, 2024 and the second public hearing is scheduled for May 16, 2024.
 Members of the public may attend each Board meeting and can provide comments on the proposed amendments prior to or at each hearing.